carlacremer/carlacremer.github.io/about.md

 permalink: /about/
 ---

-I’m a research scholar (RSP) at the Future of Humanity Institute at the University of Oxford and a research affiliate at the Centre for the Study of Existential Risk at the University of Cambridge.
+I'm an FHI DPhil scholar, working in the [Human Information Processing Lab](https://humaninformationprocessing.com/) of Professor Chris Summerfield at the University of Oxford.
+I'm also an affiliated researcher at the Centre for the Study of Existential Risk at the University of Cambridge.

-From October 2021 onwards I’ll be an FHI DPhil scholar, working in the [Human Information Processing Lab](https://humaninformationprocessing.com/) of Professor Chris Summerfield at Oxford.
+Previously, I was a research scholar (RSP) at the Future of Humanity Institute (FHI) at Oxford.

 I was educated in Bristol, Munich and Zurich, trained in labs like [this](https://www.ini.uzh.ch/en/research/groups/zfinch.html) and [this](https://cogneuro.bio.lmu.de/) one.